 TOTAL Aboriginal Interpretive Trail

-The TOTAL Aboriginal Interpretive Trail represents an exciting new addition to MacDonald Island Park and a reflection of the Regional Recreation Corporation of Wood Buffalo’s constant drive for innovation and excellence, as well as the provision of new opportunities for both members of our community and visitors to our region.
+The TOTAL Aboriginal Interpretive Trail officially opened to the community in fall 2016.
+The trail is a reflection of the Regional Recreation Corporation of Wood Buffalo’s constant drive for innovation and excellence, as well as the provision of recreation and culture opportunities for both members of our community and visitors to our region.

 The Miquwahkesis (mick-was-key-sis) Project, or “red fox” in Cree, was named by a local resident through a naming contest held in the Wood Buffalo region to find the perfect name for this community-focused public art project.
 Alberta artist Don Begg was commissioned to create two bronze foxes to commemorate the red fox commonly found at MacDonald Island and in Wood Buffalo.
 From these bronze foxes, twenty-eight fibreglass foxes were cast for painting by local artists and school children.
 These painted foxes are now installed along the trail to celebrate and memorialize the red fox, as well as provide interesting public art features for trail users.